Menopause in Women

-Menopause is a natural biological process that marks the end of a woman’s reproductive years.
+Menopause in women is a natural biological process that marks the end of a woman’s reproductive years.
 Typically occurring between the menopause age of 45 and 55, it is officially diagnosed when a woman has gone 12 consecutive months without a menstrual period.
-However, the transition begins years earlier, progressing through the stages of menopause, including perimenopause, menopause, and post-menopause.
+However, the transition begins years earlier, progressing through the different menopause stages, including perimenopause, menopause, and post-menopause.

-Fortunately, there are natural ways to manage these challenges, including lifestyle adjustments, dietary changes, and treating menopausal rage naturally through holistic practices.
+Fortunately, there are natural ways to manage these challenges, including lifestyle adjustments, dietary changes, and holistic practices.

 Understanding this transition can empower women to navigate menopause with confidence and well-being.